SuperPowerPlumber/pi.js/README.md

 Changes your player name.
 Maximum player name length is 40 characters.

 ## `players` property
 Returns a list of all players in the room where you are.
-You can use _id to get info about player./ Each player on the list contains this data:
+You can use _id to get info about player.\
+Each player on the list contains this data:
 ```js
 pijs.player[String _id].name